Birmingham Railroad Accident and FELA Lawyers

 - Aggravations of pre-existing conditions.

 FELA requires an injured railroad worker to prove that the railroad was legally negligent, “at least in part,” in causing the injury.
-This burden of proof, requiring only proof that a railroad had any kind of causal role in a victim’s injuries, is lighter than what is required in most negligence claims.
+In most negligence claims, the burden of proof is heavier than in cases where a railroad had any causal role in the victim’s injuries, which requires only proof.

 Railroad Accident Statistics